Quantization of a New Canonical, Covariant, and Symplectic Hamiltonian Density: Abstract

 \section{Abstract}

-We generalize Koopman-von Neumann classical mechanics to relativistic field theory.
-The manifestly covariant Koopman-von Neumann mechanics formulated over polysympletic fields leads to De Donder-Weyl mechanics.
-Comparing this polysymplectic formulation with Dirac's quantization leads to a new Hamiltonian density that is canonical and covariant with symplectic structure.
-We provide the commutation relations for these classical and quantum fields with a new type of canonical momentum that has the covariant structure of the De Donder-Weyl poly-momentum, yet has the symplectic geometry of Dirac's conjugate momentum.
-For the first time, we clarify how 1st and 2nd quantization relates to an algebraic deformation of commutation relations of 1st and 2nd Fourier-phase spaces over coordinates and fields, respectively.
+We generalize Koopman-von Neumann classical mechanics to poly-symplectic fields and recover De Donder-Weyl theory.
+Comparing with Dirac's Hamiltonian density inspires a new Hamiltonian formulation with a canonical momentum field that is Lorentz covariant with symplectic geometry.
+We provide commutation relations for the classical and quantum fields that generalize the Koopman-von Neumann and Heisenberg algebras.
+The classical algebra requires four fields that generalize space-time, energy-momentum, frequency-wavenumber, and the Fourier conjugate of energy-momentum.
+We clarify how 1st and 2nd quantization can be found by simply mapping between operators in classical and quantum commutator algebras.